tildecoin/rtcoin/PLAN.md

 # Development Plan

-This document represents the current expected course of development for `rtcoin` as of `23 July 2019`
+This document represents the current expected blueprint for `rtcoin` as of `23 July 2019`

 *Not Finalized*